-If the font-level tounicode is not set, then Lua T_EX will build up /ToUnicode based on the T_EX code points you used, and any character-level tounicodes will be ignored.
-At the moment, the string format is exactly the format that is expected by Adobe CMap files (utf-16BE in hexadecimal encoding), minus the enclosing angle brackets.
-This may change in the future.
-Small example: the tounicode for a fi ligature would be 00660069.
+If the font level tounicode is not set, then Lua T_EX will build up /ToUnicode based on the T_EX code points you used, and any character-level tounicodes will be ignored.
+The string format is exactly the format that is expected by Adobe CMap files (utf-16BE in hexadecimal encoding), minus the enclosing angle brackets.
+For instance the tounicode for a fi ligature would be 00660069.
+When you pass a number the conversion will be done for you.